BCSC 204: Syllabus

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
 Plagiarism and any form of academic misconduct will be reported following the guidelines set by the University.

 2. Special accommodation: If you need special accommodation (e.g., medical or family emergencies, observance of religious holidays/cultural events, etc.), please let us know as early as possible.
 We will do our best to accommodate!
-If you can’t take a quiz or complete an assignment on time for medical reasons, documentations are typically required for make-ups or late submissions except for COVID/flu-related illnesses (see below).
+If you can’t take a quiz or complete an assignment on time for health reasons, documentations are required for make-ups or late submissions (see below for COVID/flu-related symptoms).
 Otherwise, late submissions won’t be accepted.

 4. Mobile devices